bonomani/devmon/docs/TEMPLATES.md

   key-value pairs.
 - Each line contains two pieces of information:
   - The `index` acts as the key and must remain unique.
 It's a sequence of integers, like a numeric OID, often simply represented by a single integer.
-  - The `value` which can be of various types: String, Integer, numericOID, etc.
+  - The `value` which can be of various types: String, Integer, numeric OID, etc. as defined in SNMP
 - In a `leaf`, as the targetOID is a scalar:
   - There is **no** `index`
   - There is only **one** `value`

 Notes:
-- The terminology surrounding OIDs can be confusiong as the term `OID` is used to refer to the `targetOID`, the `numericOID` and also the `index`.
+- The terminology surrounding OIDs can be confusiong as the term `OID` is used to refer to the `target OID`, the `numeric OID` and also the `index`.
 - If a `leaf` OID does not end with `.0`, indicating it is not a real SNMP scalar, retrieving it results in getting the parent OID that is of type `branch`.
 This behavior is part of SNMP's design...